enzomtpYT/PawsomeVencord/CONTRIBUTING.md

-# Contributing to Equicord
+# Contributing to PawsomeVencord

-Equicord is a community project and welcomes any kind of contribution from anyone!
+PawsomeVencord is a community project and welcomes any kind of contribution from anyone!

 We have development documentation for new contributors, which can be found at <https://docs.equicord.org>.